bhavyapandya07/bhavyapandya07/README.md

 ❏ 🌱 I’m currently learning **DSA, AWS and DBMS**

-❏ 👯 I’m looking to collaborate on **React, Reactnative and Cloud Computing**
+❏ 👯 I’m looking to collaborate on **React, Ai and Cloud Computing**
 _______________________________________________________________________________________________________________________________________________________________________

 ## Known Languages and Tools: